How to Choose Educational Apps That Actually Teach

 Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 How much screen time for a 4-6 year old?
-WHO, AAP, and Singapore HPB guidelines for preschoolers, plus practical tips to set and enforce healthy limits.
+WHO, AAP, and Singapore HPB guidelines for preschoolers, plus practical tips to set and healthy limits.

 Best Educational Apps for 4-Year-Olds in Singapore (2026)